theolivenbaum/resin/README.md

 		    .Write();
 	}

-	// Implement the base class DocumentSource to use whatever source you need.
+	// Implement the base class DocumentStream to use whatever source you need.

 It's perfectly fine to mix compressed and non-compressed batches inside a document store (directory).